Cullen skink

-Cullen skink is a thick Scottish soup made of smoked haddock, potatoes and onions.
+Cullen skink is a thick Scottish soup typically made of at least smoked haddock, potatoes, and onions.
 An authentic Cullen skink will use finnan haddie, but it may be prepared with any other undyed smoked haddock.

-This soup is a local speciality, from the town of Cullen in Moray, on the northeast coast of Scotland.
-It is often served as a starter at formal Scottish dinners but is also widely served as an everyday dish across the northeast of Scotland.
+Sometimes ocean perch or salmon are used in the soup.
+It is often served as a starter at formal Scottish dinners but is also widely served as a common dish across Scotland, especially in the northeast.
+Cullen skink appears in many traditional Scottish cookery books and restaurant and hotel menus throughout Scotland, the rest of the UK and abroad.

+Origins

+This soup is a local speciality from the town of Cullen in Moray on the northeast coast of Scotland.
+It is believed that it was created by local fisherman as a way to use their plentiful catches of haddock.